- Craft materials (for example, tissue paper, pipe cleaners, stickers)

 - Use the safety checklist to help you plan and risk assess your activity.
 Additional help to carry out your risk assessment, including examples can be found here.
 Don’t forget to make sure all young people and adults involved in the activity know how to take part safely.

 - Make sure you’ll have enough adult helpers.
 You may need some parents and carers to help if you’re short on helpers.

 Run the activity

 - Hand out copies of 'The Big 5 Things' information sheet.

-	- Everyone should split into small groups.
-Some groups should use the arts and crafts supplies to create a collage of things that cause meltdowns and shutdowns.
-The other groups should use the supplies to create a collage of things that show what a meltdown or shutdown feels like.
+- Everyone should use the arts and crafts supplies to create a collage of things that might cause meltdowns and shutdowns.

 This activity helps contribute towards some of the UN's Sustainable Development Goals.
 Find out more about the SDGs, and how Scouts across the world are getting involved.

 The group has seen some of the actions and environments that can cause a meltdown or shutdown.
 Find out what the group would do to help prevent this from happening.
 How should they react to a person who seems to be misbehaving, but who is actually just overwhelmed?

 Autism is a ‘hidden disability,’ meaning that it can be difficult for others to spot when an autistic person’s behaviour is a result of someone or something that has made them uncomfortable.
 What could be done to educate people about hidden disabilities and create a friendlier world for everyone?

 Supervise young people appropriately when they’re using scissors.
 Store all sharp objects securely, out of the reach of young people.